jdreaver/rust-os/README.md

 - ext2
   - Make all current structs "raw", and create wrappers around e.g. superblock and the descriptor table.
 Using that we can compute basically anything.
-  - Find a way to encapsulate logic about which blocks to load and read in the library, and have "backends" that can be used by both the `read-ext` binary (using a `File`) and the kernel (using `virtio-block` loads)
 - Shell commands: do proper nesting.
 For example, have ext2 be a command, and then have sub-commands.
 We can also DRY parsing the device ID in the parsing stage, and also DRY building the FS when running the command.
 - Stack size: figure out why stacks need to be so large when compiling in debug mode.
 Is Rust putting a ton of debug info on the stack?
 - Synchronization primitives